OSHA Delays Online Record-Keeping Rule and Opens Proposal for Comment

 Melissa Bailey focuses her practice on occupational safety and health issues, and also serves on the Firm's Board of Directors.
 She litigates OSHA cases before federal and state agencies and courts, and also represents employers during government inspections and investigations.
 Her practice also includes providing compliance advice and conducting privileged audits on complex workplace safety issues.
 Melissa represents employers in a wide range of industries, including electric utilities,...

-Matthew Linton advises clients on a broad range of workplace and environmental safety and health issues, employment matters, and government investigations throughout the nation.
-He routinely handles the legal and crisis response to workplace accidents and fatalities and safety related whistleblower complaints with agencies such as OSHA, MSHA, CSB, DOT, EPA, and others.
-Linton also crafts risk management strategies to avoid government entanglement with a variety of federal and state...
+Matthew Linton advises clients on a broad range of workplace and environmental safety and health issues, artificial intelligence, machine learning, robotics, employment matters, and government investigations throughout the nation.
+He routinely handles the legal and crisis response to workplace accidents and fatalities and safety related whistleblower complaints with agencies such as OSHA, MSHA, and many others.
+Matthew's knowledge and experience as a former U.S. government attorney helps clients...